The granddaddy of HTML tools.

 What is Tidy?

-Tidy is a console application for Mac OS X, Linux, Windows, UNIX, and more.
+Tidy is a console application for macOS, Linux, Windows, UNIX, and more.
 It corrects and cleans up HTML and XML documents by fixing markup errors and upgrading legacy code to modern standards.

 libtidy is a C static and dynamic library that developers can integrate into